-In March 2004, we purchased \$57.4 million (including \$0.1 million of purchased interest) of agency-sponsored whole loan pool certificates.
-Because of such purchase, at least 55% of our assets now consist of bridge loans, mortgage-related securities and loans secured by second mortgage liens on underlying property.
-We financed these purchases primarily through borrowings under our existing credit facilities.
-The percentage of our assets that we invest in agency-sponsored whole loan pool certificates may decrease if we determine that we do not need to purchase such certificates for purposes of meeting the 55% test required for exemption on exclusion from registration under the Investment Company Act.
-If the SEC takes a position or makes an interpretation favorable to us, we may have greater flexibility in the investments we make.
+We intend to purchase approximately \$30 to \$50 million of agency-sponsored "whole pool" certificates as soon as practicable and in any event prior to March 31, 2004, such that at least 55% of our assets consist of bridge loans and mortgage-related securities.
+We plan to finance these purchases through borrowings under our existing credit facilities.
+The percentage of our assets that we invest in agency-sponsored "whole pool" certificates may decrease if we determine that we do not need to purchase such certificates for purposes of meeting the 55% test required for exemption from registration under the Investment Company Act.